Trade directory · Los Angeles metro · California

 Licensing Requirements

 California Class B General Building Contractor license required.
-Must pass Law & Business exam and trade exam, show 4 years journeyman experience or equivalent, maintain $15,000 contractor bond, and renew every 2 years with continuing education.
+Must pass Law & Business exam and trade exam, show 4 years journey-level experience or combination of education and experience. $330 application fee plus examination fees.
+License renewal every 2 years with 32 hours continuing education.

 §2